appt-org/appt-website/src/data/code-samples/en/accessibility-action/swift-ui.md

 # Accessibility action - SwiftUI

-In SwiftUI, you can add [`accessibility action`](https://developer.apple.com/documentation/swiftui/view/accessibilityaction(_:_:)) modifier to add a custom action to the view when assistive technologies are activated.
+In SwiftUI, you can add the [`accessibility action`](https://developer.apple.com/documentation/swiftui/view/accessibilityaction(_:_:)) modifier to add a custom action to the view when assistive technologies are activated.
 You can add multiple custom actions by calling the same method on the view multiple times.
-Also you can define multiple custom actions by using[`accessibility actions`](https://developer.apple.com/documentation/swiftui/view/accessibilityactions(_:)) view modifier.
+Also you can define multiple custom actions by using [`accessibility actions`](https://developer.apple.com/documentation/swiftui/view/accessibilityactions(_:)) view modifier.

 ```swift
 // Single custom accessibility action